aweirdnerd/DIscovery-Manual/User-manual.md

- Discovery Module Comms Plan
+ Discovery Module User Manual for Pilot

 # Guidance

 ## overview

-The School's Web profiles system will shortly be be changing to a new system for editing and supplying data.
+The School's Web profiles system will shortly be be changing to a new system for editing and supplying data, and a new expanded profiles portal, the Elements Discover module

 ### Gateway v Discovery